-So here is a curated list of things you should remember when you’re composing that great support response –
+So here’s a curated list of points to remember when you’re composing that perfect tech support email:

 I know, I know, this is about as obvious as it gets.
 But you’d be surprised at the number of times customers call tech support and the guys at the other end just refuse to listen.

 I’ve seen reps who just assume that customers know as much about their products/space as they do.
 And when they build on this assumption, all hell breaks loose.
 Another common mistake lies on the opposite end of the spectrum, where your agents might treat a customer like they know nothing.
 This attitude may come off as condescending and ultimately irritate your customers.
 There is a significant difference in the way you would deal with an old man who lacks an understanding of computers and a twenty year old who has been using one for years.

 The easiest way to get it right is by reading over the complaint, over and over again.
 Three to four iterations later, you’ll get a clear picture of the situation.
 After understanding the problem, also ensure you are aware of how much your customer knows about it.
 Based on this, you will be able to give them the assistance they need.
 Try it and you’ll be able to see for yourself just how often your initial assumptions can end up being wrong.